auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 also requisitions previously unused null bytes, much in the same way that PHKDF requisitions previously unused null bytes found in PBKDF2 for tagging purposes.

-If two states collide, then modifying that state with XOR(x) will always be different than that same state modified by XOR(y) for distinct x and y.
+If two states collide, then the result of modifying that state with XOR(x) will always be different than that same state modified by XOR(y) for distinct x and
+y.
 This observation is also true of BLOWFISH-EXPAND.

 For this reason, any state collisions in the original bcrypt will get pushed back apart at least once per round, because in order to be a collision, the